shreyaprakashh/shreyaprakashh/README.md

-# Hi there! 👋 I'm Shreya Prakash
+# Hi there! 👋 I'm [Shreya Prakash]

 ### 🚀 Final Year Computer Science Student | Aspiring Software Engineer | 2025 Passout

 Welcome to my GitHub!
-I'm a final year CSE AIML student.
+I'm a passionate software developer with a keen interest in building innovative solutions to real-world problems.
+I love experimenting with new technologies, contributing to open-source projects, and continually honing my skills.

 ---